 “I wish your precious daughters would die.”

-“Go and live with your fucking daughters." [who didn't live together, by the way].
+“Go and live with your fucking daughters." [who didn't live together, by the way ].

 "When I said I loved you I must have been lying.
 Fuck off out of my life."

-By the time her birthday did come around in March, normal relations had been resumed and she acted as if none of the events and exchanged related above had ever happened.
+By the time her birthday did come around in March, normal relations had been resumed and she acted as if none of the events and exchanges related above had ever happened.
 It was all quite extraordinary, the idea that she should be jealous of my relationship with my daughters or consider herself to be "a gooseberry" in any of this.

 I don't have a poem on theme this week, though I have a concept of a plan (as Donald Trump might put it) and a title - Did I Roll My Eyes Out Loud? - so something gooseberry-related will gell eventually.
 I was planning on sharing Simon Armitage's excellent 'Gooseberry Season' with you, but I note that both the other dead good blogs this week have quoted it.
 So I will go with something by the wonderful Ruth Padel instead, not the whole of her poem 'Writing To Onegin' (for it is very long), but the stanza that mentions the fruit...and reminds us that not all gooseberries are green.